Cumulocity-IoT/cumulocity-iot-template/REPO_GUIDE.md

 Each file that contains code from yourself should contain a copyright header in the following format:
 ````
-Copyright (c) 2022 Software AG, Darmstadt, Germany and/or Software AG USA Inc., Reston, VA, USA,
-and/or its subsidiaries and/or its affiliates and/or their licensors.
+Copyright (c) 2024 Cumulocity GmbH, Düsseldorf, Germany and/or its subsidiaries and/or its affiliates and/or their licensors.

 SPDX-License-Identifier: Apache-2.0